dotnet/roslynator/README.md

 * RCS1075 - Avoid empty catch clause that catches System.Exception
 * RCS1076 - Format declaration braces
 * RCS1077 - Simplify LINQ method chain
-* RCS1078 - Replace string.Empty with ""
+* RCS1078 - Use "" instead of string.Empty
 * RCS1079 - Throwing of new NotImplementedException
-* RCS1080 - Replace 'Any' method with 'Count' or 'Length' property
+* RCS1080 - Use 'Count/Length' property instead of 'Any' method
 * RCS1081 - Split variable declaration
-* RCS1082 - Replace 'Count' method with 'Count' or 'Length' property
+* RCS1082 - Use 'Count/Length' property instead of 'Count' method
-* RCS1083 - Replace 'Count' method with 'Any' method
+* RCS1083 - Use 'Any' method instead of 'Count' method
-* RCS1084 - Replace conditional expression with coalesce expression
+* RCS1084 - Use coalesce expression instead of conditional expression
-* RCS1085 - Replace property with auto-implemented property
+* RCS1085 - Use auto-implemented property instead of expanded property
 * RCS1086 - Use linefeed as newline
 * RCS1087 - Use carriage return + linefeed as newline
-* RCS1088 - Avoid usage of tab
+* RCS1088 - Use space(s) instead of tab
 * RCS1089 - Use postfix unary operator instead of assignment
 * RCS1090 - Call 'ConfigureAwait(false)'
 * RCS1091 - Remove empty region